MacEnhance/MEMiniMe/readme.md

 # Functionality:

 - Windows that use system drawn toolbar will be set to use `NSWindowToolbarStyleUnifiedCompact`
-- Note that this doesn't effect custom drawn titlebars / toolbars
+- Note that this doesn't affect custom drawn titlebars / toolbars

 # Blacklisting: